synthol/CargoChaos/README.md

 - Collect cargo which are the brown bags.
 - Increase the score by delivering the cargo to the green X.
 - Avoid the traffic cone obstacles otherwise the game ends.
+- Beware the object spawn rate will increase as the score increases.